morfioce/basic-python3/README.md

 For example here I run the test for the code I wrote for `function donuts`:
 ![Exemple of test][py-test]

+You see that my implementation of the `function donuts` failed at the first 2 test cases and succeded at the last 2 test cases.

+## Good luck :thumbsup:

 [py-version]: ./img/py-version.jpg "Python version 6"
 [py-example]: ./img/py-example.jpg "Python example"